 Bridgework must be cleaned diligently, which requires adding a few new tools to your oral hygiene regimen.
 A dental floss threader lets you sweep under your bridgework to keep the area clean.
 Small, flexible brushes can also be handy.
 Water jet devices blast trapped food particles from beneath bridgework.
 Your dentist may also recommend oral care products to help care for your porcelain or resin bridge.

 Removable bridges require gentle handling.
 Porcelain is a brittle substance and can chip if mistreated.
 Set your bridge down carefully instead of dropping it onto hard surfaces.
-Removable bridgework should be cleaned as often as you clean your other teeth and can be brushed with the same toothpaste or with cleansers designed for dentures.
+Removable bridgework should be cleaned as often as you clean your other teeth and can be brushed with the same toothpaste or cleansers designed for dentures.